nriedman/cs348k-fast-attention-grammar/README.md

 By exploring the two stages of the pipeline, we can better understand how loops over tiles pervade the `cuTile` kernel design process.

 The first operation (stage 2 in the pipeline, my apologies) is a simple element-wise addition of two matrices.
 The kernel launches a grid of blocks, each of which is assigned a tile of the output to compute.
 The data dependency of the compute operation over the tile reveals what input tiles must be loaded to shared memory.
 Because the operation is element-wise, a single tile of the output depends on a single, corresponding tile in each input -- these are fetched from global memory before the compute operation.
 At the end of the kernel, the output tile is stored to global memory.
-The block grid each computes a disjoint tile, and the output is produced.
+Each block in the grid computes a disjoint tile, together producing the entire output.

 To summarize, we trivially identified a correct kernel by first mapping output to input tiles through the compute operation, then issuing loads and stores as required before and after the computation.
 In pseudocode: